weevood/MA-BDA_Project/README.md

 | *k from 200 to 320, jumps of 5*<br> ![clusteringScore0](images/Qb-clusteringScore0-3.png) |
 |:---:|

 Not surprisingly, the best score is now obtained with k = 320.
+In view of the results, this method will not be sufficient to determine the best value of k.

 ###### clusteringScore1